Jafrul/Personal-Diary/README.md

 # Personal-Diary
-This is a jar project
+This is a jar file.

 Installation